SteffenBlake/Thyrs/content.md

 6. (Optional) 1 smaller "Energy" container ("pool") per player, enough to comfortably hold ~8 AP tokens in it at once (must be visually identifiable distinct from the Stamina container!)
 7. (Optional) Additional containers for storing Resource tokens for players, and larger containers for storing excess tokens in the center of the table.
 8. (Recommended) Paper and pens/pencils for each player to keep track of their inventory and character's state
-9. (Recommended) A marker of some form to track the current Narrator
+9. (Recommended) The "Narrator Marker", a token of some form to track the current Narrator

 Recommendation: You will be well served to choose a deck with different visual appearance for each player and the Dungeon Deck, to make it easier to keep track of which cards belong to which/who's decks.
 Players are encouraged to bring their own decks to the table for personal flair.